-- A systematic, theory-based understanding of the natural sciences applicable to the subdiscipline and awareness of relevant social sciences. - Knowledge, including efficient resource use, environmental impacts, whole-life cost, re-use of resources, net zero carbon and similar concepts, that supports engineering design and operations using the technologies of a practice area. - Knowledge of the role of technology in society and identified issues in applying engineering technology, such as public safety and sustainable development.
+- A descriptive, formula-based understanding of the natural sciences applicable in a subdiscipline and awareness of directly relevant social sciences. - Knowledge that supports engineering design and operations based on the techniques and procedures of a practice area. - Knowledge of issues and approaches in engineering technician practice, such as public safety and sustainable development.

-Range statement: The combination of social, workplace (industrial) and physical environmental factors must be appropriate to the discipline or other designation of the qualification.
-Comprehension of the role of engineering in the world and identified issues in engineering practice in the discipline: health, safety and environmental protection, risk assessment and management and the impacts of engineering activity: economic, social, cultural, environmental and sustainability.
+Range statement: The combination of social, workplace (industrial) and physical environmental factors must be appropriate to the subdiscipline or other designation of the qualification.
+Comprehension of the role of engineering in the world and identified issues in engineering practice in the subdiscipline: health, safety and environmental protection, risk assessment and management and the impacts of engineering activity: economic, social, cultural, environmental and sustainability.